 In context

-Hoare partition is one of two standard partitioning schemes for Quick sort.
-The simpler alternative is Lomuto partition.
-For modern production sort libraries that combine the partitioning ideas with insertion-sort for small arrays and switching to Heap sort on adversarial input, look up introsort.
+Hoare is one of two standard partitioning schemes for Quick sort; the simpler alternative is Lomuto partition.
+Production sort libraries combine partitioning with insertion-sort for small arrays and switch to Heap sort on adversarial input — see introsort.